Lulani Faucets Review & Rating Updated: July 7, 2025

 But, Chinese manufacturers also produce some of the finest faucets made anywhere.

-The very upscale, English-designed brands of mid-priced faucets is one of our Best Value faucet lines.
+The very upscale, English-designed brands of mid-priced faucets.

-Other upscale faucets manufactured in China include faucets made for
+Other upscale faucets manufactured in China include those made for

 The fact that a faucet is made in China is not dispositive of its quality.